prossion/Flutter_Cocktail_App/README.md

 Flutter project to show a random cocktail and its composition, and search for cocktails by name.

+Application written by BLoC architecture.
+##In this project I have used:
+- BLoC
+- Equatable
+- Http and other

 A new Flutter project.

 ## Getting Started